luminlabsdev/framework/docs/index.md

 }
 ```

-Has a simple worker/lifecycle design that is readable and accessible at a glance.
+Has a simple lifecycle design that is readable and accessible at a glance.

 ## Finally...